Marmalade-NG/marmalade-ng/doc/source/api_std-policies.rst

 Convert a policy name to the corresponding policy modref.

-In case of a non standard policy, the string `UNKNOWN_xxxxxx` is returned. where xxxxxx is an unique 6 hexadecimals characters derived from the hash of the policy
+In case of a non standard policy, the string `UNKNOWN_xxxxxxxxxxxxxxxx` is returned. where *xxxxxxxxxxxxxxxx* is an unique 16 hexadecimals characters derived from the hash of the policy

 .. code:: lisp